TristanSaucy/physics-test/CONCISE_MODEL_NOTE.md

 Each entry includes (where known): **value**, **1σ uncertainty**, optional **reference scale** \(Q\), a short **scheme/notes** string, and a **citation hint**.
 The code reads this via `physics_test/target_registry.py` and attaches metadata to `TargetConstant` objects (see `physics_test/targets.py`).

+If you want to run local experiments without editing the repo, set:

+- `PHYSICS_TEST_TARGET_REGISTRY`

 ---

 ## 4) Target definitions (what we fit \(G\) to)